viktors-telle/personal-blog/content/blog/podcasts-that-i-recommend-listening-to/index.md

 ![The College Investor Audio Show](the-college-investor-audio-show.jpg "The College Investor Audio Show")

-Again podcast covering finances and investing.
+One more podcast covering finances and investing.
 I watched some episodes on topics that interested me at a particular time.
 For example:

 * The Cheapest Investing Platforms and Robo-advisors.
 * 6 Ideas to Diversify Your Income Streams